Empire of Light c1953 by Rene Magritte | Oil Painting Reproduction

 Price: $299.00

-Magritte Empire of Light (known in French as L'Empire des Lumières) forms part of a series of paintings by Belgian painter René Magritte.
+Rene Magritte Empire of Light (known in French as L'Empire des Lumières) painting forms part of a series by this famous Belgian artist.
 Consisting of twenty-seven images, they depict a nocturnal domestic landscape set against a bright blue sunlit sky.

 When was Empire of Light painted?

-The Empire of Light paintings were created between 1939 and 1967 and are true surrealist masterpieces.
+The Empire of Light paintings, created between 1939 and 1967, are true Surrealist masterpieces.
 The paintings are not a formal "series" and consist of seventeen oil paintings on canvas and ten gouache compositions on paper.

 This specific painting hung in the Musées Royaux des Beaux-Arts de Belgique in Brussels.

-In a 1956 interview, Magritte described the painting as “a nighttime landscape and a sky such as we see during the day”.
-He further elaborated on the poetic power of art and his interest in night and day.
+In a 1956 interview, Rene Magritte described the painting as “a nighttime landscape and a sky such as we see during the day”.
+He further elaborated on the poetic power of art and his fascination with the contrast between night and day.

 What does René Magritte’s Empire of Light symbolize?

 It’s unclear precisely what René Magritte’s Empire of Light symbolizes.
-Despite this, there are many theories.
+Despite this, numerous theories exist.
 However, we know it depicts the simultaneous experience of night and day, light and dark.
 This aspect of unexpected juxtaposition was characteristic of surrealism as a philosophical and artistic movement.

 Many Art Historians believe Magritte used the nocturnal artworks of John Atkinson Grimshaw (a British, Victorian painter) and William Degouve de Nuncques (a Belgian Symbolist painter) as inspiration.
-In addition, Magritte famously loved the landscape art of Caspar David Friedrich.
+In addition, Magritte was famously drawn to the landscape art of Caspar David Friedrich.

 Comparably, Empire of Light also foregrounds contradiction.
-It pits the dark, nocturnal street scene against the pastel blue sky with fluffy cumulus clouds.
-Sunlight and clarity fight with their opposites of darkness, unease, and confusion.
+It contrasts the dark, nocturnal street scene with the pastel blue sky and fluffy cumulus clouds—sunlight and clarity battle against their opposites: darkness, unease, and confusion.

-The paradoxical nature of the painting creates an unsettling atmosphere.
-It makes the still darkness at the bottom of the canvas even more troubling than usual.
+The painting's paradoxical nature creates an unsettling atmosphere, making the still darkness at the bottom of the canvas even more troubling than usual.

 Despite the bizarre subject matter, the painting demonstrates Magritte’s exact technique.